muratk5n/thirdwave/en/index.md

 and thinks 'does he identify as non-binary, genderqueer, metrosexual?
 Is he Estonian / Scottish, Scottish / Italian, she/him/they, Polish /
 Eskimo / Whateverfuck?
-All these labels create artificial obstacles for relating.. which is the aim.
+All these labels create artificial obstacles for relating.. which likely is the aim.

 ---